tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
-* New command: magiccheat to toggle cheat mode in Magic 5chool
+  - magiccheat to toggle cheat mode in Magic 5chool
+  - welcome to toggle UBC welcome message in main hall